junian/refiles/docs/README.md

 This part is pretty easy.

-I open the project files by using Visual Studio Code and search for `hipposhq.com` and found the Class and Function that utilize HttpWebRequest.
+I open the project files by using Visual Studio Code and search for `hipposhq.com` and found the Classes and Functions that uses REST API call.

 ## Step 4: Build a simple WinForms App to test HipPOS REST API